-A pinguecula is a yellowish patch or bump on the conjunctiva, most often on the side closest to the nose.
-It is a change in the normal tissue that results in a deposit of protein, fat and/or calcium.
+A pinguecula is a yellowish patch or bumps on the conjunctiva, most often on the side closest to the nose.
+It is a change in the normal tissue that results in a deposit of protein, fat, and/or calcium.
 It is similar to a callus on the skin.

 Symptoms of both pterygium and pinguecula can range from mild to severe and may include:

 - redness and/or inflammation – especially during the growth of a pterygium

 - gritty feeling

 - the feeling of having foreign material in your eye

 In many cases, no treatment is needed.
 When a pterygium or pinguecula becomes red and irritated, eye drops or ointments may be used to help reduce inflammation.
 If the growths become large enough to threaten sight or cause persistent discomfort, they can be removed surgically.
 They are also sometimes removed for cosmetic reasons.

 Despite proper surgical removal, pterygium or pinguecula may return.
 Surface radiation or medications are sometimes used to help prevent recurrences.
 However, the best way to avoid recurrences is to limit exposure to the environmental factors that contribute to their growth.
 This includes: